agsb/6502.forth/docs/AnotherForth.md

-   Forth as the host and the main agent of processes and event, thus, setting full use of the data stack on page zero and the return stack on the dedicated CPU stack, as done in the original Fig-Forth code.
+   Forth as the host and the main agent of processes and event, thus, setting full use of the data stack on page zero and the return stack on the dedicated CPU stack, as done in the original Fig-Forth and eForth codes.

-   Fig-Forth code turns out to be brilliant, a feat of ingenuity and careful consideration of options, given the restricted and specific set of opcodes of the 6502.
+   the code of eForth and Fig-Forth, turns out to be brilliant, a feat of ingenuity and careful consideration of options, given the restricted and specific set of opcodes of the 6502.

+   The Fig-Forth code, by W. B. Ragsdale and Robert Selzer, was also used as the basis for the R65F11, manufactured by Rockwell, which contained Forth in ROMs.

    With eForth concepts of minimal number of primitives.

-   The Fig-Forth code, by W. B. Ragsdale and Robert Selzer, was also used as the basis for the R65F11, manufactured by Rockwell, which contained Forth in ROMs.

 ## How